 - If you have lymphoma in your chest, you might feel short of breath, develop a cough or have pain or a feeling of pressure in your chest.

-- Your bone marrow (the spongy tissue in the centre of bones where blood cells are made) might be affected, which can lead to anaemia (low red blood cells) and thrombocytopenia (low platelet levels).
+- Your bone marrow (the spongy tissue in the core of bones where blood cells are made) might be affected, which can lead to anaemia (low red blood cells) and thrombocytopenia (low platelet levels).

 - You might develop a rash.